-The DiskWarrior Recovery flash drive ships with the ability to start up any Intel Mac that originally came with OS X 10.4, 10.5 or 10.6 installed.
+The DiskWarrior Recovery flash drive ships with the ability to start up any 64-Bit Intel Mac that originally came with Mac OS X 10.4 (Tiger), 10.5 (Leopard), or 10.6 (Snow Leopard) installed.
 You can use the included DiskWarrior Recovery Maker to update the DiskWarrior flash drive to start up your newer Mac.

 Start up from the DiskWarrior Recovery flash drive if:

-1) You have an Intel Mac that currently starts up in OS X 10.4, 10.5 or 10.6 and the disk you want to repair is not a core storage volume or encrypted with FileVault 2.
+1) You have a 64-Bit Intel Mac that currently starts up in Mac OS X 10.4 (Tiger), 10.5 (Leopard) or 10.6 (Snow Leopard) and the disk you want to repair is not a core storage volume or encrypted with FileVault 2.

 2) You updated the DiskWarrior Recovery flash drive with DiskWarrior Recovery Maker.
-Updating the DiskWarrior Recovery flash drive will make it compatible with core storage and FileVault 2.
+Updating the DiskWarrior Recovery flash drive will make it compatible with Core Storage (HFS+ Fusion drive and FileVault 2).